bioimage-io/use-cases/case2/README.md

 # Use-case 2: Stardist model

+## Initial model

+We will use the stardist H&E model pretrained on MoNuSeg.
+For now it's available here: https://oc.embl.de/index.php/s/BHL7SGVeq0E4bbj.
+We will make it available on the bioimageio website as soon as the stardist python PR is merged.

+TODO:
+- to finish stardist integration and upload stardist models

 ## Apply stardist model in QuPath and correct segmentation

 TODO:
-- need to finish stardist integration and upload stardist models
-- what model / data?
-MoNuSeg -> Lizard?
-- need QuPath integration.
-If not feasible in the timeline for the preprint need to rethink this.
+- check that we can apply the stardist model in bioimage.io format in QuPath
+- apply in QuPath in data from Lizard (https://arxiv.org/abs/2108.11195)
+- use qupath to correct predictions and export the corrected data for pre-training

 ## Retrain with corrected segmentation in zero-cost